-June 1, 2021
+June 15, 2021

-Public Notice is hereby given that the Murray City Council will hold a meeting at 4:00 p.m. on Tuesday, June 1, 2021.
-Due to the current COVID-19 pandemic, this meeting will occur electronically without an anchor location in accordance with Utah Code 52-4-207(4).
-The Council Chair has determined that conducting a meeting at, due to infectious disease COVID-19 Novel Coronavirus.
-The Council Chair has determined that conducting a meeting with an anchor location presents a risk to the health and safety of those who may be present at the anchor location.
+Public Notice is hereby given that this meeting will occur electronically without an anchor location in accordance with Utah Code 52-4-207(5), due to infectious disease COVID-19 Novel Coronavirus.
+The Council Chair has determined that conducting a meeting with an anchor location presents substantial risk to the health and safety of those who may be present at the anchor location because physical distancing measures may be difficult to maintain in the Murray City Council Chambers.